SeanA208/VirtualVenues/README.md

 4. Let user re-pick his team (or reduce cookie expiration to a few minutes)
 5. Kaleidescope Animation
 6. Better admin
-..*Clear all scores in the game, save them to file as well ..*Only specify level (preset configurations)
+  *Clear all scores in the game, save them to file as well *Only specify level (preset configurations)

 Nice to have:
 --------------